Command-line interface: The space character

 Long\ path/Long\ program\ name Parameter\ one Parameter\ two …

 are not ambiguous.
-Unix-based operating systems minimize the use of embedded spaces to minimize the need for quotes.
+Unix-like operating systems minimize the use of embedded spaces to minimize the need for quotes.
 In Microsoft Windows, one often has to use quotes because embedded spaces (such as in directory names) are common.

 Command-line interpreter

 Although most users think of the shell as an interactive command interpreter, it is really a programming language in which each statement runs a command.
 Because it must satisfy both the interactive and programming aspects of command execution, it is a strange language, shaped as much by history as by design.